-All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next following legislative day for the first reading.
+- (a3) All bills shall be numbered by the Office of the Principal Clerk when filed and shall be considered introduced when presented to the Senate on the next legislative day for the first reading.
 When a bill is presented with more than one primary sponsor, the Chair of the Committee on Rules and Operations of the Senate shall designate, as bill manager, one of the primary sponsors.
-Senators may only cosponsor legislation electronically.
+Senators may only cosponsor legislation electronically. - (b) Any Senator who wishes to cosponsor a bill or resolution that has been filed may do so no later than one hour following the adjournment of the session during which the bill or resolution was first read and referred, but only electronically under procedures approved by the Principal Clerk. - (c) No member may introduce a public bill that has no substantive provisions.
+No member may introduce more than one local bill that contains no substantive provisions.